Katerinafomkina/Project_2-Customer-Churn-Prediction/README.md

  The data are highly imbalanced, so I couldn't use Accuracy or ROC_AUC metrics.
 The metric I chose to predict churn was Recall because it was important to reduce False Negatives.
 When training the model, I tried to find the solution with the highest Recall, the second important metric was Precision.
 The Model is XGB Classifier with 'scale_pos_weight' =3.9 was better than XGB Classifier with Smote techniques.

+ The final prediction consists of 0 and 1.
+0 means the person is not exited and 1 means the person is exited.

  <b> Best XGB Classifier has following scores: </b>